 You should write at least 250 words.

-Sample Answer 1: (It is mostly a negative trend)
+Sample Answer: (It is mostly a negative trend)

-The transportation of food requires burning more fuel and this is detrimental to the environment.
-Just to supply internationally grown fruits, we are unknowingly degrading our green environment.
+The transportation of food requires burning more fuel, and this is detrimental to the environment.
+Just to supply internationally grown fruits, we are degrading our environment.
 This is a price we cannot afford to pay.
-Another negative impact of transporting food is putting the local farmers into the competition and they are forced to produce more items at a lower cost and hence the increasing use of chemicals.
-This is in a way declining the quality of locally grown food items.
+Another negative impact of transporting food is putting the local farmers into the competition, and they are forced to produce more items at a lower cost and hence the increasing use of chemicals.
+This, in a way, is declining the quality of locally grown food items.

-Furthermore, the consumers are often forced to purchase imported food that was preserved and produced with the use of chemicals.
-They are harmful to our health and people are purchasing those items at a higher price.
+Furthermore, consumers are often forced to purchase imported food that was preserved and produced with the use of chemicals and preservatives.
+They are harmful to our health, and people are purchasing those items at a higher price.
 Importers cannot ensure the freshness and proper nutrition of imported food.
 Local sellers also preserve them for several days.
 This makes it less nutritious and less fresh than the locally produced fruits and vegetables.